n8n-io/n8n-docs/docs/hosting/configuration/configuration-examples/isolation.md

 # Isolate n8n

 By default, a self-hosted n8n instance sends data to n8n's servers.
-This allows n8n to send users notifications about available updates, allows access to workflow templates, and provides n8n with diagnostic information.
+It notifies users about available updates, workflow templates, and diagnostics.

-If you need to prevent your n8n instance from connecting with n8n's servers, use environment variables to turn off the settings that cause your instance to connect with n8n's servers.
+To prevent your n8n instance from connecting with n8n's servers, disable them using these environment variables:

-Turn off diagnostics, notifications, and workflow templates:

 ```
 N8N_DIAGNOSTICS_ENABLED=false